 Quito is a great city, and tourists should not worry too much if they are vigilant and watchful, since every big city attracted by tourists is also attracted by the criminals.

-- Weather - Considering the fact that Quito lies between two mountain ranges and its altitude is 2,800 meters, it has a fairly constant cool climate.
+- Weather - Because Quito lies between two mountain ranges and its altitude is 2,800 meters, it has a fairly constant cool climate.
 The annual average temperature is 14 °C and it is considered to have two seasons: a rainy winter and dry and windy summer.
 Once the sun goes down it can get cold, so it is advisable to bring warm clothes.

-- Airports - There are different airports which can be used when coming to Quito, and some of them are the Mariscal Sucre International Airport in Quito and the José Joaquín de Olmedo International Airport in Guayaquil.
+- Airports - Different airports can be used when coming to Quito, and some of them are the Mariscal Sucre International Airport in Quito and the José Joaquín de Olmedo International Airport in Guayaquil.
 Aeropuerto Internacional Mariscal Sucre is located about 18 kilometers east of Quito with an average of over 220 daily flights.

 - Travel Insurance - A travel insurance policy is always a good choice when coming to Ecuador.
 It will save you unnecessary trouble in case you have some medical problems or loss of personal things.

 Average High/Low Temperature